mwxood/mwxood/README.md

 ---

-### 🧠 Fun Facts
+🧠 About Me

-- 🎓 Master's degree in Software Technologies
+🎓 I hold a Master's degree in Software Technologies.
-- 🏋️ I walk 18 km and climb 18 flights of stairs every day
-- ✝️ I believe in the Second Coming
+💼 Over 7 years of hands-on experience in custom WordPress themes, plugins, and React applications.
+📈 Focused on delivering fast, optimized, SEO-friendly solutions for clients and affiliate projects.
+🌱 Currently learning more about PHP frameworks and refining my own WordPress products for sale.

 ---